Our Cobbled Street Town

 There is just one town in Alderney, St Anne, and its high street – Victoria Street – is a cobbled road with a selection of local shops.
 Other than HSBC and Natwest there is not a non-local shop in sight.

 You will not find a Macdonalds, a Topshop or even a Boots.
 There are some good shops selling clothes, shoes, gifts and practical goods but as this is a small and quietish town Alderney is not the place to come to if you are in search of retail therapy.
-However, amenities like a pharmacy, post office and the Information Centre can all be found in this small high street.
+However, amenities like a pharmacy, post office and the Information Centre can all be found in this small main street.

 Alderney town has very much rejected the type of modernisation and commercialism which has been the cause of so many other small towns losing their individuality.
 Once people get into the spirit of the island most find life is enjoyably simple here, and it is refreshing not to be surrounded by constant advertising and pressure to consume.